isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-It is hard to be certain that concurrency isn't used now or will be sometime in the future.
+It's hard to be certain that concurrency isn't used now or won't be used be sometime in the future.
 Code gets reused.
-Libraries using threads may be used from some other part of the program.
+Libraries not using threads may be used from some other part of a program that does use threads.
-Note that this applies most urgently to library code and least urgently to stand-alone applications.
+Note that this rule applies most urgently to library code and least urgently to stand-alone applications.
-However, thanks to the magic of cut-and-paste, code fragments can turn up in unexpected places.
+However, over time, code fragments can turn up in unexpected places.

-##### Example
+##### Example, bad

     double cached_computation(double x)
     {
-        static double cached_x = 0.0;
+        // bad: these two statics cause data races in multi-threaded usage static double cached_x = 0.0;
         static double cached_result = COMPUTATION_OF_ZERO;
         double result;